Opportunity Class (OC) Guide

 SCHOOL RANKING

 Although the rankings for school vary year to year, it is a good idea to refer to previous years’ rankings to determine the quality of schools.
-Schools with higher quality teaching will have higher demand, and as a result higher entry scores and rank.
-Many of the top performing primary schools generally float around the same rank each year, making them a safe bet to apply for.
+Schools with higher academic rankings in standardised tests such as NAPLAN will have higher demand, and as a result higher entry scores and rank.
+Many of the top performing primary schools generally float around the same rank each year, making it easier to estimate how difficult it will be to get into that school.

 YOUR CHILD’S ACADEMIC CAPABILITIES